-The Lost and Found is located on the coat rack inside of the hallway, adjacent to the office during school hours.
+The Lost and Found is located inside the cafeteria, adjacent to the office during school hours.
 Students and/or parents may claim articles before or after school or during recess or lunch.
 Small items of value, like rings, wallets, keys, and calculators, are kept in the office.
 After a reasonable period of time, Capri Elementary School donates unclaimed items to charity.
-However, you will receive ample warning in the Capri Chronicle